 The majority of graduates will work for a business or nonprofit in the future.
 The Wisconsin School of Business offers undergraduate and graduate certificate programs to business and non-business students campus-wide that can augment their degrees with focused training.

-The Certificate in Business (CIB) program is an option for non-business students who wish to earn a clearly defined concentration in an academic business program.
-Coursework can be applied to a wide range of majors, opening the door to additional opportunities or career paths upon graduation.
+The Certificate in Business is an option for non-business students who wish to expand their knowledge with a foundational understanding of business.
+Coursework can be applied to a wide range of majors and career paths.

 The Capstone Certificate in Actuarial Science is a post-baccalaureate non-degree program that prepares students to pass the credentialing exams required by the Casualty Actuarial Society (CAS) or the SOA.
 Students enter on either a full-time or part-time basis.

 Wisconsin School of Business MBA, MAcc, and MS students may earn this certificate, which provides the flexibility to emphasize their graduate specialization in the certificate work.
 A complement to any field of study, business analytics focuses on data analytics skills for the data-rich environment of business.